liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/06-creating-entity-actions-using-jsf.markdown

     Similar to the `deleteEntry(Entry) method, this method deletes guestbooks and their resources.

+3. Press *Ctrl-Shift-O* to add and organize the class' necessary imports.

-3. Build your Guestbook portlet's services by right-clicking the project and selecting *Liferay* &rarr; *Build Services*.
+4. Build your Guestbook portlet's services by right-clicking the project and selecting *Liferay* &rarr; *Build Services*.

 Now that your service layer has all the required methods for adding entity